 10. Boil cinnamon sticks, apple peels, orange rinds, and whole cloves in water for a festive-smelling home.

-11. Cover the kids table with kraft paper and set out crayons to keep them entertained.
+11. Cover the kids’ Thanksgiving table with kraft paper and set out crayons to keep them entertained.

-12. Use a hollowed-out pumpkin as a flower vase.
+12. Use a hollowed-out pumpkin as a Thanksgiving centerpiece.

 First, cut open and hollow out a pumpkin.
 Then tuck a water-proof liner like cellophane inside the pumpkin.

 Soak floral foam in water, then place the saturated block inside the pumpkin.
 Measure and cut flowers, then stick stems into the foam in any desired pattern.
-For best results, start by adding greenery and small filler flowers before large flowers.
+For best results, start by adding greenery and small filler flowers before large flowers in your clever Thanksgiving centerpiece.

-16. Cook stuffing in muffin tins for easy serving and delicious, crispy edges.
+15. Cook Thanksgiving stuffing in muffin tins for easy serving and delicious, crispy edges.

 If you don’t have a round cookie cutter that’s deep enough, try a biscuit cutter.
-For best results, slightly spray the biscuit cutter with nonstick cooking spray before cutting into the pie.
+For best results, slightly spray the biscuit cutter with nonstick cooking spray before cutting into your Thanksgiving pie.

 Use a knife or spoon to tap the outside of the biscuit cutter to help the pumpkin pie slip out without messing it up.
 Top with whipped cream and enjoy!